More case studies with Metallic coated steel

-Modern forms and classic colour contrast with Aluzinc®: the façade of Vendée Habitat Headquarters
+Modern forms and classic colour contrast with metallic coated steel: The facade of Vendée Habitat Headquarters

-The façade of the Vendée Habitat Headquarters comes to life thanks to the contrast of the silvery spangle of Aluzinc® coated steel and the dark Eternit panels.
-Built in the heart of one of France's most green and touristic regions, the building is characterized by an architecture that combines modernism in its form and classicism in its colours.
-Parts of the façade and the sun screens are clad with panels made of ArcelorMittal's aesthetic and corrosion resistant Aluzinc® coated steel.
+The facade of the Vendée Habitat Headquarters comes to life thanks to the contrast of the silvery spangle of metallic coated steel and the dark Eternit panels.
+Built in the heart of one of France's most green and touristic regions, the building is characterised by architecture that combines modernism in its form and classicism in its colours.
+Parts of the facade and the sun screens are clad with panels made of ArcelorMittal's aesthetic and corrosion resistant metallic coated steel.

-The use of Aluzinc® coated steel in combination with Eternit fibre cement panels fo the façade enhances the building' aesthetics thanks to its extraordinary light reflection.
-Like a fortress, the headquarters of Vendée Habitat stands out in the lush green surroundings, with the Aluzinc® façades sparkling in the sunlight.
+The use of metallic coated steel in combination with Eternit fibre cement panels for the facade enhances the building's aesthetics thanks to its extraordinary light reflection.
+Like a fortress, the headquarters of Vendée Habitat stands out in the lush green surroundings, with the metallic coated steel facades sparkling in the sunlight.

-The relation "space-material" is very strong and therefore sees this surprising combination of Aluzinc® and Eternit, but surprising are also the angularities, worthy of the greatest scientific complex.
+The "space-material" relation is very strong and therefore sees this surprising combination of metallic coated steel and Eternit, alongside the intriguing angularities, worthy of the greatest scientific complex.

-The east and west stairwells as well as the sunscreens are clad with Aluzinc® coated steel.
+The east and west stairwells as well as the sunscreens are clad with metallic coated steel.
 Beyond its aesthetics, this product offers durability and corrosion resistance over time.
-Aluzinc® is also used in the interior spaces, in order to create a certain continuity between the outside and the inside.
+Metallic coated steel is also used in the interior spaces in order to create a certain continuity between the exterior and the interior.

-The three-dimensional strip on the front façade is made of dark Eternit panels, an insulations solution for exteriors fixed on masonry apron walls.
+The three-dimensional strip on the front facade is made of dark Eternit panels, an insulation solution for exteriors fixed on masonry apron walls.
 Between these elements, aluminum frames were assembled.
 The Eternit elements as well as the joinery elements are placed identically using a random rate of multiples of 60 cm.

 Architectural project: urban planning...